 Status of Lawsuits

 In February 2019, a federal panel combined 10 valsartan lawsuits from around the United States into a mass litigation in New Jersey federal court.
 The panel identified at least 30 other related lawsuits that could join the litigation.
 Lawsuits named 20 valsartan manufacturers and other companies as defendants.

-As of July 2019, there were 88 lawsuits in the litigation.
-No trial dates have been set, and there have been no settlements or verdicts.
+As of October 2022, there were 1,155 lawsuits in the litigation.
+No bellwether trial dates have been set, and there have been no settlements or verdicts.

 The first 10 cases combined in the mass litigation were consumer class action lawsuits seeking reimbursement for people who had purchased tainted valsartan for as long as six years.
 But the federal panel also identified 17 individual personal injury lawsuits that claimed the tainted valsartan caused cancer or liver damage.
 It opened the litigation to personal injury cases as well.

 Valsartan is a widely used blood pressure medicine.
 An estimated 1.5 million people may have taken tainted valsartan in 2018.
 Recalls of the tainted lots of the medicine rolled out over several months and affected hundreds of batches of valsartan and related blood pressure medicine.
 The recalls were so extensive they led to shortages of the generic drug.

 Because it is so widely used, there is the potential for thousands of valsartan lawsuits to be filed before any of the cases go to trial.
 Bloomberg reported in April 2019, that an attorney handling valsartan lawsuits told judges attending a conference in New Jersey that he expected “approximately 2,000” personal injury lawsuits over the drugs within two years.